Aster Aweke: Career

 Aster enjoyed listening to Ethiopian musicians like Tilahun Gessesse and Bizunesh Bekele, as well as American musicians like Donna Summer and Aretha Franklin.
 When she was thirteen years-old, she decided to join Hager Fikir Theatre and auditioned by singing Bizunesh's song to join the theater as a dancer and vocalist.

 In her teen years, she performed through clubs at Addis Ababa with famous bands including Shebelle Band, Roha Band, Ibex Band and Hotel D'Afrique Band.
 Her style gradually influenced by Bizunesh Bekele and performed songs by Donna Summer and Aretha Franklin.
 She began as a solo career in 1977 through the release of her debut album, and followed with three more albums within the year.

 In 1981, she moved to the United States.
 She temporarily settled in the San Francisco Bay Area of California and then within two years moved to Washington, D.C.
 She briefly attended Northern Virginia Community College, specializing in computer science, as well as learning formal musical education, which she took a distaste towards.
 During her time in the D.C. metropolitan area, she performed in restaurants and clubs.
 During her time in Washington, Aster released her U.S. major label debut Aster.
 Aster was released by Columbia Records in 1990 after a 1989 release by British independent label Triple Earth.

 In 1997, after more than 15 years abroad, Aster returned to Ethiopia, where she was warmly welcomed by thousands of fans awaiting her at Addis Ababa airport.

 Aster Aweke owned and operated a cafeteria in Addis Ababa called Kabu, which was named after her song "Kabu".
 The cafeteria ceased operations in 2015.
 On 3 January 2023, Aster released Soba.
 The album comprises a collabrative work of other artists.
+Three years later on 7 July 2026, she released Gela Gela with a premiere listening event at the Sheraton Addis.